atom/atom/docs/writing-specs.md

 0. Add one or more expectations

-  The best way to learn about expectations is to read the [jamsine documentation](http://jasmine.github.io/2.0/introduction.html#section-Expectations) about them.
+  The best way to learn about expectations is to read the [jasmine documentation](http://jasmine.github.io/2.0/introduction.html#section-Expectations) about them.
 Below is a simple example.

   ```coffee
   describe "when a test is written", ->